Recruitment and Admission of Medical Physics Residents

 Recruitment of residents takes place annually, and begins with an advertisement placed in the Training Programs section of the AAPM web-site.
 The advertisement is placed each year on approximately October 15 for matriculation by the prospective resident to the program on July 1 of the following year.
 The advertisement specifies qualifications required of applicants, and a date after which further applications are no longer accepted.
 The advertisement also provides contact information to the administrator to the director of the residency program, who responds to all inquiries with a document that specifies what is required in an application.

 Candidates are required to have excellent communication skills and an advanced degree in physics, biophysics, medical physics, engineering, or a related field.
 A degree in Medical Physics from a CAMPEP-accredited degree program is a plus but not mandatory.
-Candidates who will not have completed an academic program in Medical Physics prior to the application should provide explicit information in their application on their coursework in the 6 courses of the required core curriculum: Radiological Physics and Dosimetry, Radiation Protection and Radiation Safety, Fundamentals of Imaging in Medicine, Radiobiology, Anatomy and Physiology, and Radiation Therapy Physics.
+Candidates who will not have completed an academic program in Medical Physics prior to the application should provide explicit information in their application on their graduate-level coursework in the 6 courses of the required core curriculum: Radiological Physics and Dosimetry, Radiation Protection and Radiation Safety, Fundamentals of Imaging in Medicine, Radiobiology, Anatomy and Physiology, and Radiation Therapy Physics.
 At most, 2 courses could be made up during a 2-year residency, and 1 to 2 additional courses in a 3-year program.

 Physics Residency Program Statistics